SantanderMetGroup/bctool/README_BCtable.md

 :  Masks (in practice, crops, due to missing value compression) a given region.
    The default in `preprocessor.ESGF` is the EURO-CORDEX domain.

+**only_ic**
+:  Tags a variable as only for initial conditions.
+This makes the processor to skip files for different years.

 **percent2one**
-:  Unit conversion from percent to values between 0 and 1.
-Common for fractional land masks.
+:  Unit conversion from percentage (0 to 100) to values between 0 and 1.
+Common
+   for fractional land masks or sea ice cover.

 **remapnn**
 :  Regridding to the land mask grid by nearest neighbour interpolation.